Ukraine leader orders probe after home of ex-central bank chief torched

 “This is no longer a series of incidents, it is TERROR.
 Its purpose is to intimidate reformers, past and present, to paralyze our activities, to make us silent.
 We will not be silent,” the central bank said in a written statement.

-The United States embassy called for an investigation.
+The U.S. embassy, the European Union and the Group of Seven countries called for an investigation.
 The opposition party led by former President Petro Poroshenko called the arson attack a signal of Ukraine’s deteriorating investment climate.

-A video shared with Reuters by Gontareva, who currently lives in London, showed firefighters tackling a massive blaze in her home in the village of Horenychi, on the outskirts of Kiev.
+A video shared with Reuters by Gontareva, who currently lives in London, showed firefighters tackling a massive blaze in her home on the outskirts of Kiev.

-Zelenskiy, a former comedian and actor, entered politics as a political novice this year promising to tackle corruption.
-He beat incumbent President Poroshenko in April.

 Zelenskiy’s relationship with Kolomoisky has been under intense scrutiny.
-The two have longstanding business ties and Kolomoisky’s 1+1 TV channel was the springboard for Zelenskiy’s presidential election campaign.

-The president has repeatedly denied suggestions he would help Kolomoisky win back PrivatBank or help Kolomoisky win compensation.
 The two men met publicly last week but Kolomoisky told reporters that PrivatBank was not discussed.

 Honcharuk was quoted by the Financial Times as saying on Tuesday that Zelenskiy wanted a settlement with Kolomoisky, a report which he subsequently denied.